top of page

 Statutory Holiday Pay = Total Wages Earned ÷ Number of Days Worked

-Here's a more detailed breakdown:
+Here's a more detailed breakdown of stat pay calculator BC:

 Total Wages Earned: This includes all forms of compensation received in the 30 calendar days before the statutory holiday.
 This comprises regular wages, salary, commissions, statutory holiday pay, paid vacation, and paid sick days mandated by employment standards.
 However, it does not include overtime pay.
 Including these components helps ensure that the calculation truly reflects an employee's regular earnings and benefits.